albar965/littlenavmap-manual/README-Sphinx.rst

 Tools
 ----------

-The follwing tools are needed to compile the HTML and ePUB documentation:
+The following tools are needed to compile the HTML and ePUB documentation:

 * `Sphinx installation <https://www.sphinx-doc.org/en/master/usage/installation.html>`_
 * `Read the Docs Sphinx Theme <https://pypi.org/project/sphinx-rtd-theme/>`_ and